tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 001.md

 - We see some potions, spell scrolls, a few various items, rings/gloves.
 Piles of material components.
 - We walk into a bar and sit down at a table, Karen comes by to greet us and we order some drinks.
 - Some guy comes by and drops off drinks
 - Youngish man approaches us, flourishes his cloak and we notice a lot of blades. [[Renard]].
-Seems to run some band of adventurers or something named "[[The Gentlemen Bastards]]".
+Seems to run some band of adventurers or something named the "[[Gentlemen Bastards]]".
 Elven woman and a bugbear approach us.
 They head in three/four times a week. [[Lyrian]] - elven woman.
 Bugbear pulls out a large pair of glasses, his name is [[Grummish]].
 - Go talk to the [[Amethyst Academy]] about going to the city maybe.
 - [[The Spokes]] doesn't sound like its too hot.
 - Open mic night at the [[Gilded Lily]].